Down syndrome: Fertility

 Males with Down syndrome usually do not father children, while females have lower rates of fertility relative to those who are unaffected.
 Fertility is estimated to be present in 30–50% of females.
 Menopause usually occurs at an earlier age.
 The poor fertility in males is thought to be due to problems with sperm development; however, it may also be related to not being sexually active.
-As of 2006, three instances of males with Down syndrome fathering children and 26 cases of females having children have been reported.
 Without assisted reproductive technologies, around half of the children of someone with Down syndrome will also have the syndrome.

 Cause

-The cause of the extra full or partial chromosome is still unknown.
-Most of the time, Down syndrome is caused by a random mistake in cell division during early development of the fetus, but not inherited, and no scientific research shows that environmental factors or the parents' activities contribute to Down syndrome.
-The only factor that has been linked to the increased chance of having a baby with Down syndrome is maternal age.

 Down syndrome is caused by having three copies of the genes on chromosome 21, rather than the usual two.
 The parents of the affected individual are typically genetically normal.
 Those who have one child with Down syndrome have about a 1% possibility of having a second child with the syndrome, if both parents are found to have normal karyotypes.

+There are three types of causes for Down syndrome: